abi-oluwade/engineering-48-vpc-basics/readme.md

 - A network ACL has separate inbound and outbound rules, and each rule can either allow or deny traffic.

 - Network ACLs are stateless, which means that responses to allowed inbound traffic are subject to the rules for outbound traffic (and vice versa).

+## Main components of a VPC we discussed:
+- VPC
+- Public subnet
+- Private subnet
+- Route table for both public subnet and private subnet.
+- Internet gateway to allow web access to the VPC (through the public subnet route table?)
+- Network ACL
+- Security Group